Big Brother (American TV series): History

 The series was bought by CBS in early 2000 for an estimated $20 million.
-It officially premiered on July 5, 2000, with ten houseguests entering the house.
+It officially premiered on July 5, 2000, with ten HouseGuests entering the house.
 The series takes its name from the character in George Orwell's 1949 novel Nineteen Eighty-Four.
 Since 2001, as a result of a lawsuit settlement, Big Brother displays the following disclaimer in the end credits: "This program is not associated or affiliated with the Estate of George Orwell and is not based on the novel '1984'."

 Julie Chen Moonves, seen here with Les Moonves, has hosted the series since its premiere.

-Since its inception, the show has been hosted by Julie Chen Moonves.
-It is produced by Allison Grodner and Rich Meehan for Fly on the Wall Entertainment and Endemol Shine North America (formerly Endemol USA).
+Since its inception, the show has been hosted by Julie Chen.
+It is produced by Allison Grodner and Rich Meehan for Fly on the Wall Entertainment and Banijay Americas (formerly Endemol USA and Endemol Shine North America).
 The series airs once a year, during the summer, except for the ninth season, which aired in the spring of 2008.

 Throughout its run, Big Brother has been criticized following reports of "HIB" (Harassment, Intimidation and Bullying), violence in the house, obscene language, breach of integrity, and the physical and mental strain of appearing on the series.
 Several seasons have also been criticized for racism and discrimination, most notably season 15 and season 21.

 On September 9, 2018, Chen's husband, Les Moonves, resigned as President of CBS after a second wave of reports of sexual misconduct allegations against him.
-On September 13, Chen closed out that evening's episode by saying, "From outside the Big Brother house with Brett, I'm Julie Chen Moonves.
+On September 13, Chen closed out that evening's episode by saying, "From outside the Big Brother house with Brent, I'm Julie Chen Moonves.
 Good night."
 As Chen had previously never used Moonves professionally, many saw the move as Chen standing in solidarity with her husband.
 Following her resignation from The Talk on September 18 after eight years as co-host, there was speculation on whether Chen would continue as host of Big Brother.
 Chen did return to host the following year, and has become increasingly spiritual and religious on and off the program in the wake of such revelations.

 Beginning with the 2021–2022 broadcast season, CBS mandated that its reality shows' casts were at least 50% BIPOC (Black, Indigenous, and people of color).

 Big Brother was nominated for Best Competition Show at the 2023 MTV Movie & TV Awards.